Boise, Portland, Oregon

 Boise (/bɔɪz/ BOYZ) is a neighborhood in the North and Northeast sections of Portland, Oregon.
 It is officially bounded by Interstate 5 on the west, N Skidmore St. on the north, NE Rodney Ave. on the east, and N Kerby St. and NE Fremont St. on the south.
 The southern portion of N Mississippi Ave. forms the commercial core of the area.
 The neighborhood was named in honor of Reuben P. Boise, a Portland School Board member during the 1850s.

 In the mid-20th century, Boise residents included a high percentage of African Americans, relative to other Portland neighborhoods.
 This changed rapidly in the 2000s.
 The 2000 Census recorded 48% of the population identifying as Black or African American, either alone or mixed with another race.
 By the time of the 2010 Census, this number had fallen to 26.6%, largely supplanted by Whites.
 This demographic change has accompanied rapid development and gentrification in the neighborhood.

+Unthank Park is located in Boise.

+Demographics

+In 2020, 4,660 people lived in Boise, up 41% from 3,311 in 2010, up 6% from 3,119 in 2000.
+68% of people identified as white, 13.9% as Black or African American, 6.4% as Asian, 3.3% as American Indian or Alaska Native, 0.7% as Native Hawaiian or Pacific Islander, and 8.4% as some other race.
+11.2% identified as Hispanic or Latino (any race).
+The median age in Boise was 33.6.
+The median household income was listed at $91,000 and 21% of the neighborhood was covered by tree canopy.
+67% of residents voted in the 2020 general election.